ShawnToubeau/ShawnToubeau/README.md

 Other things I love besides coding 😁
 - Riding my bike in the city
-- Going to concerts (when it used to be acceptable)
+- Going to concerts
+- Rock climbing
 - Coffee!!
 - Tattoos
 - Plants~